DoSomethingGreat07/GraphRAG/README.md

 ### 6. Optional GNN Training

-If you want to use `Fusion` and `PCST` retrieval modes fully, train the GNN checkpoint with:
+If we want to use `Fusion` and `PCST` retrieval modes fully, train the GNN checkpoint with:

 ```bash
 python3 graphrag_env/src/gnn_train.py